nkululeko111/personal-portfolio/README.md

 # Personal Portfolio Website

 This project is a personal portfolio website created using Angular.
 It serves as a digital business card, showcasing my skills, projects, and professional identity.
-The website was developed as part of **Angular Assessment One**.
+The website was developed as part of **Angular Assessment One**.  view deployed site here https://personal-portfolio-cyan-tau.vercel.app/home

 ## Table of Contents